NEET 2021 Counselling FAQs - Registration (Started), All India Quota, State Quota & Others

 Question: If my upgraded choice is allotted to me after round 1 do I have to join the allotted college?

-Answer: Yes, because in such a situation the seat allotted to you in round 1 will automatically get cancelled.
+Answer: Yes, because in such a situation the seat allotted to you in round 1 will automatically get canceled.
 After seat allotment result is published candidates will have to report to the college alloted in round 2 with a relieving letter from the college allotted in round 1 of counselling of NEET.

 Question: What will happen if I do not join the college allotted to me after upgradation?